booch/resume/resume.md

 **Sr. Software Developer** at Ghost Management Group (2019)

-* Built web app for a retail marketplace in a growing industry.
+* Built web app for a retail marketplace in a fast-growing industry.
     * Management of retailers and products.
     * Categorization and tagging of products.
 * Implemented and consumed APIs within a complex service-oriented